DakobedBard/dsi-spark/individual.md

 ###1.
 RDD and Spark Basics

+Here we will be using **PySpark**, but the concepts are transferrable to Spark in Scala.

 1. Initiate a `SparkContext`.
 A `SparkContext` specifies where your cluster is, i.e. the resources for all your distributed computation.
 Specify your `SparkContext` as follows.